 Please see Attachment FF for the School's detailed plan for school safety and security for students, staff, the facility, and property including procedures for unanticipated emergency situations.
 The School will cooperate with the District to provide the safest school possible for the staff and students, and will incorporate all the applicable and appropriate District-approved emergency efforts in order to maintain a safe school environment.
-All staff members will be trained regarding procedures for disaster preparedness plans outlining procedures for emergency situations and natural disasters.
-Staff will be trained to implement an action plan within an emergency situation.
+All staff members will be trained regarding procedures for disaster preparedness plans outlining procedures for emergency situation.
 Both students and staff will be trained in planning for these events through routine drills and practice.
 Procedures and plans will be provided to teachers and the staff through the employee handbook, and parents and community members will receive information regarding emergency procedures via newsletters and parent meetings.